 - BALTIC centre for contemporary art

-- The biscuit factory – great art gallery and awesome brunch spot
+- The Biscuit Factory – a great art gallery and awesome brunch spot

 - St. Nicholas Cathedral

-- The Scottish Seabird Centre – catch up with some puffins at this charitable research centre, which dedicates itself to protecting indigenous wildlife around the area.
-You can also take a boat tour at some times of the year, to see some seabirds in the wild!
+- The Scottish Seabird Centre – See a variety of birds at this charitable research centre which dedicates itself to protecting indigenous wildlife in the area.
+You can also take a boat tour at some times of the year to see some seabirds in the wild!
+Depending on the season you may even see puffins!

 - The Lobster Shack – This is known to be one of the best places in the area to enjoy a fresh catch right from the ocean!
 Enjoy a half lobster and chips and appreciate how incredible the fresh produce is!

-- Tantallon Castle – This stunning castle ruin sits right on the Firth of Forth and has a rich history of sieges and feuds dating back to the 14th century!
+- Tantallon Castle – The castle ruins sit right on the Firth of Forth overlooking the sea.
+It has a rich history of sieges and feuds dating back to the 14th century!

-- Bass Rock – This famous rock sits proudly in the Firth of Forth and is actually a site of special scientific interest due to the fact that it homes the world’s largest local gannet colony (wow).
-If you do decide to visit the seabird centre, you can go on a ride to the rock and see some wild puffins.
+- Bass Rock – This famous rock sits proudly in the Firth of Forth and is a site of special scientific interest due to the fact that it homes the world’s largest local gannet colony.

 - Yellowcraig Beach – This is a gorgeous beach that should not be missed on your travels – it makes for one of the most stunning coastal walks in the area!